apl-cornell/SCIF/docs/Introduction/Your-First-SCIF-Contract.md

 ##### Function signature and labels

-Function definitions are Java-like, with optional flags placed at the start of the header: `public`, `private`, `payable`, and `override`.
-Similar to interface, function can have optional information labels annotated, as detailed in ___.
+Function definitions are Java-like, with optional decorators placed at the start of the header: `public`, `private`, `payable`, and `override`.
+Like interfaces, function can have optional information labels annotated.

 In `ERC20.transfer` function, the external label `{l_ex}` is `from`, which is the first parameter address passed in by the caller; this means that the caller must have at least the same integrity level as principal `{from}` .
 The internal label is `{this}`, so the control flow is auto-endorsed to highest integrity level `{this}`, permitting the function body to perform high-integrity level operations.